-The objective of this publication is to provide information on the State Highway Administration's (SHA) residential access regulations.
-Our goal is to provide the maximum protection to the motoring public through the orderly control of traffic movement to and from the State Highway system.
-Permits are required for all driveways to assure that entrances to State Highways are made in a safe manner.
-This publication was prepared to explain the guidelines to be followed in obtaining a residential entrance permit.
+The goal of the Maryland Department of Transportation State Highway Administration (MDOT SHA) is maximum protection for the motoring public through the orderly control of traffic movement to and from State highways.
+Permits are required for all driveways to assure that entrances to State highways are constructed safely.
+Follow these guidelines to obtain a residential entrance permit.

-Anyone accessing a State Highway from a residential property is required to obtain a residential entrance permit from the SHA.
-The SHA must approve the location, design geometries, drainage requirements, and paving cross section of a residential entrance on a State Highway.
-The entrance design guidelines discussed in this publication are based on SHA approved standards, specifications and engineering manuals.
+Everyone accessing a State highway from a residential property must obtain a residential entrance permit.
+MDOT SHA must approve the location, design geometries, drainage requirements, and paving cross section.
+The entrance design guidelines in this publication are based on MDOT SHA approved standards, specifications and engineering manuals.
 Traffic control specifications for shoulder work and lane closures are based on federal guidelines.

-Application for a permit should be made to the local SHA office.
-The addresses of the local offices are listed later in this manual.
-Depending on the county, the application may be made to either the District Engineer, the Resident Maintenance Engineer or the Permit Inspector.
-The District Engineer is responsible for any construction, maintenance or other activity within his assigned counties.
-He is charged with ensuring the safety of the traveling public, in part, by allowing only the safest possible access points onto State highways.
-The Resident Maintenance Engineer is an agent of the District Engineer who, in addition to supervising the road maintenance activities in his area, accepts and processes applications for residential driveway access.
-The Resident Maintenance Engineer also performs periodic inspection of the driveway construction.
-In the metropolitan counties, a Permit Inspector may be assigned to handle requests for residential access.
-In this case, the Permit Inspector will accept, process and provide inspection for residential driveway access.
-In all cases, the District Engineer has final authority in the approval of the residential driveway permit.
+Apply for a permit at a local MDOT SHA office (see addresses of the local offices).
+Depending on the county, the application may be made to the district engineer (DE), the resident maintenance engineer or the permit inspector.
+The DE is responsible for any construction, maintenance or other activity within his assigned counties.
+The DE ensures the safety of the traveling public, in part, by allowing only the safest possible access points onto State highways.
+The resident maintenance engineer is an agent of the DE who, in addition to supervising road maintenance activities, processes applications for residential driveway access.
+The resident maintenance engineer also periodically inspects the driveway construction.
+In metropolitan counties, a permit inspector may handle requests for residential access.
+The permit inspector will accept, process and inspect residential driveway access.
+The district engineer always has final authority to approve a residential driveway permit.

-These regulations apply only to residential entrances serving one to five homes.
-Any change in use, or resubdivision of the land for more than five (5) homes, would require the owner/developer to obtain an access permit from SHA District Office for the county in which your project is located.
-District Office contact information can be found at the top of our home page.
+Note: These regulations apply only to residential entrances serving a maximum of five homes.
+Any change in use or resubdivision of the land for more than five homes requires the owner/developer to obtain a new access permit from the local MDOT SHA district office.
+District office contact information is on the Access Management web page.

 707 North Calvert Street